dominicschaff/utility/README.md

 12. WiFi scanner
 13. Test if you device supports a second display
 14. Open Street maps browser.

+# Required files and their contents:

 Some files are required to be on your device:

 ```
 /sdcard/